 If the problem is about the syllabus, for example, that the course syllabus is not being followed, the student can contact the coordinator whose name is on the syllabus.
 If some other problem exists, and the student feels a mediator would help, the Academic ombud is the mediator.
 The ombud will listen to the student, talk with the instructor, and attempt to help both resolve the issue.
 If the issue cannot be resolved, the ombud can determine whether the issue merits review by BCTC’s Appeals Board and explain appeals procedures to the student.

 Students who want to be accepted into a technical program need to declare their major so that they can receive important information and so that, if there is a wait list for acceptance into that program, they can be placed on that.
-To declare or change a major, students should request and complete a “Change of Program” form at the Records Office (Cooper campus), at the One Stop (Leestown campus), or at the front desk at other campuses.
-In order to be assigned an advisor from the appropriate area, students must submit their “Change of Program” form by December 1 for the spring semester and August 1 for the fall semester.
+To declare or change a major, students should go to the BCTC website under the “Student Forms” page and click on the “Program Change” anytime to complete a “Change of Program” form.